MarcoMuellner/PyMesaHandler/README.md

 - **Plotting capabilities**: You want to plot one or multiple results from Mesa?
 That will be also possible through this package.
+- **Creation of new projects and sharing of projects**: One of the final goals with this project is, that you only need to share your python project.
+Anyone who has Python and Mesa installed, will than be able to run your model using only python code.

 And various other features that are not yet included.